symfony-cmf/symfony-cmf-docs/bundles/create/introduction.rst

         return $collection;

+.. _bundle_create_introduction_access_control:

 Access Control
 ~~~~~~~~~~~~~~

 In order to limit who can edit content, the provided controllers as well as the
-javascript loader check if the current user is granted the configured
+JavaScript loader check if the current user is granted the configured
-``cmf_create.role``.
+``cmf_create.security.role``.
 By default the role is ``ROLE_ADMIN``.

 .. tip::

     In order to have security in place, you need to configure a
     "Symfony2 firewall".
 Read more in the `Symfony2 security chapter`_.
+    If you do not do that, create.js will not be loaded and editing
+    will be disabled.

+    If you do not want to edit on the production domain directly, e.g.
+    because of caching, you can provide a second domain where you have
+    security configured and do the editing there.

+You can completely disable security checks by setting the role parameter to
+boolean ``false``.
+Then you need to configure access permissions on the routes
+defined in ``Resources/routing/rest.xml`` and, if activated, in ``image.xml``.
+If you set the role to false but do not configure any security,
+**every visitor of your site will be able to edit the content**.
+You also will need custom logic to decide whether to include the create.js
+JavaScript files.

+You can also use a custom security check service by implementing
+``Symfony\Cmf\Bundle\CreateBundle\Security\AccessCheckerInterface``
+and setting this service in ``cmf_create.security.checker_service``.

 If you need more fine grained access control, look into the CreatePHP
 ``RdfMapperInterface`` ``isEditable`` method.
 You can extend a mapper and
 overwrite ``isEditable`` to answer whether the passed domain object is
 editable.

-Load create.js Javascript and CSS
+Load create.js JavaScript and CSS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+This bundle provides a template that loads the required CSS files, as well as a controller action that loads the necessary JavaScript *if* the current user is allowed to edit according to
+:ref:`the security configuration <bundle_create_introduction_access_control>`.
-This bundle provides templates that load the required Javascript and CSS files based on Assetic.
-The Javascript loader also parametrizes the configuration for create.js and the chosen editor.
+The JavaScript loader also parametrizes the configuration for create.js and WYSIWYG editor.

 Alternatively, you can of course use your own templates to include the assets needed by create.js.